About Us Contact Us

 When you visit a non-network doctor, the Health Plan will only consider charges up to the reasonable and customary (R&C) amount for a covered service.
 You will be responsible for all charges over the R&C amount.
 Below is an example of how R&C works for someone who is covered under the Choice Plan after the deductible has been paid.

-The R&C amount is calculated based on the average charge for a medical service by a percentage of doctors in a given area.
-For doctors outside of the United States, the R&C amount is based on provider rates in the New York metropolitan area.
+The R&C amount is a charge or fee that is equal to the lesser of: (1) actual billed charges; (2) 150% of the applicable Medicare reimbursement rate for a specified procedure; or (3) in the event there is no Medicare reimbursement rate for a specified procedure or it cannot be determined based on the information submitted, the amount that would be paid to a similar provider for the same or similar service or item in the same geographic location or locality.
+For doctors outside of the United States, the R&C amount is based on 150% of the applicable Medicare reimbursement rate for a specified procedure in the New York metropolitan area.
 Even if you have reached your out-of-pocket limit, you will still be responsible for any cost over the R&C amount.

-Prescription benefits are provided through Express Scripts.
-When you begin coverage, Express Scripts will send you an ID card that contains important information that you will need when you submit a prescription drug claims to our office for reimbursement (see the What You Pay at a Non-Network Pharmacy section below for more information).
+Prescription benefits are provided through CVS Caremark.
+When you begin coverage, CVS Caremark will send you an ID card that contains important information that you will need when you submit a prescription drug claims for reimbursement (see the What You Pay at a Non-Network Pharmacy section below for more information).
 In addition, if you travel to the United States, you can use your ID card to fill prescriptions at a pharmacy.

 Pharmacies Outside of the United States

 All pharmacies outside of the United States are considered non-network pharmacies.
 You will not need your prescription ID card at these pharmacies.
-Instead you will pay for the prescription and submit the claim for reimbursement to Express Scripts.
-See the Claims page for instructions on submitting the claim to Express Scripts.
+Instead you will pay for the prescription and submit the claim for reimbursement to CVS Caremark.
+See the Claims page for instructions on submitting the claim to CVS Caremark.

 What You Pay at a Non-Network Pharmacy

 When you purchase a covered prescription drug outside of the United States, you must pay the full cost of the prescription at the time of purchase.
-You can then submit your claim to Express Scripts for reimbursement.
-You will be reimbursed for the amount the Plan would have paid had the drug been purchased at an Express Scripts-participating pharmacy in the United States.
+You can then submit your claim to CVS Caremark for reimbursement.
+You will be reimbursed for the amount the Plan would have paid had the drug been purchased at a CVS Caremark-participating pharmacy in the United States.

-See the Claims page for instructions on submitting the claim to Express Scripts.
+See the Claims page for instructions on submitting the claim to CVS Caremark.

 What’s Covered